Codecademy/docs/content/html/concepts/elements/terms/label/label.md

 - `<progress>`
 - `<textarea>`

-**Note:** `<label>` tags are essential for good accessbility. '<label>' tags creates captions for its coresponding UI elements.
-Also, when a user clicks the text within the `<label>` element, it toggles the corresponding input.
+**Note:** `<label>` tags are essential for good accessbility. `<label>` tags creates captions for its coresponding UI elements.
+Also, a user clicks the text within the `<label>` element, it toggles the corresponding input.
 This is great for users who have difficulty clicking on small UI elements such as checkboxes.

 ## Atributes